-is an award winning contemporary artist who lives and works in The Pocket in Northern NSW Australia.
+Craig Ruddy is an award-winning contemporary artist who lives and works in Northern NSW, Australia.

 In 2004, Craig had a dream he was to paint David Gulpilil, so he packed his backpack and went to find the Actor.
 Conducted a study.
 Created the artwork.
-Entered it in the Archibald & Won.
-Craig went on to win the Archibald peoples choice awards for 2004 & 2010.
+Entered it in The Archibald Prize & Won.
+That very year, Craig went on to win the people’s choice awards for 2004 & 2010.

 Craig Ruddy is renowned for his dramatic figurative portraits that are often interwoven into richly textured abstracted landscapes.
 Ruddy’s art practice explores the space between our real and mythical connections to the land and environment.
 His work reflects a deeply personal ongoing spiritual journey, where the artist explores questions of social conscience as well as current environmental issues.

 Hauntingly real, evocative, Ruddy has an ability to depict the very essence of things.
 Depicting raw human expression on abstract landscapes rich with texture, movement and vibrant with life.
 Uncensored.
 Beautiful and evolving.
 His work process involves a complex layering of mixed mediums that include paint, charcoal, pencil drawing, varnish and even glass.
 Ruddy’s figures become inseparable from the landscapes in which they reside.
 His unique use of layering creates an illusion of transparency, whereby the foreground and background seem to both simultaneously co-exist and disappear, becoming one and the same.